Leave this site

 "Ask for Angela is an excellent way for people to discreetly signal they need help when they feel unsafe.

-"'No matter the reason, if you don't feel quite right about the situation you are in, don't hesitate to go to bar staff and Ask For Angela to get help.
+"No matter the reason, if you don't feel quite right about the situation you are in, don't hesitate to go to bar staff and ask for Angela to get help.”

-A Nottinghamshire Women’s Aid spokesperson said: “We support this campaign as it provides another opportunity for people to ask and get support in our community."
+“We support this campaign as it provides another opportunity for people to ask and get support in our community."

 Find information on how to report sexual assaults, sexual abuse or advice including domestic abuse on our website.